angular/protractor/docs/getting-started.md

 -------------

-By default, Protractor uses [Jasmine](http://pivotal.github.io/jasmine/) as its test framework.
-The `protractor` variable is exposed globally an can be used to grab an instance of Protractor (which is called `ptor` in the docs).
+By default, Protractor uses [Jasmine](http://pivotal.github.io/jasmine/) as its test scaffolding.
+The `protractor` variable is exposed globally and can be used to grab an instance of Protractor (which is called `ptor` in the docs).

-Take this example:
+Take this example, which tests the 'Basics' example on the AngularJS homepage:

 ```javascript
 describe('angularjs homepage', function() {